CICCIOSGAMINO/javascript_functional/README.md

 + Identifying an abstraction and building a function for it
 + Using existing functions to build more complex abstractions
-+ Passing existing functions to other functions to build even more complex abstractions
++ Passing existing functions to other functions to build even more complex abstractions (even more)

 **It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures**

 However, functions are not enough.
 In fact, functional programming very often works best when implemented in concert with powerful data abstractions.
 There is a beautiful symmetry between functional programming and data.
+(Cheke the data_thinking)

 Having said that, a nice image of a system built along functional principles is an assembly-line device that takes raw materials in one end, and gradually builds a product